KLessing/1-12/readme.md

 ___

-(Finish move confirmation)
+Finish move confirmation?

 Allow move confirmation only when selected numbers are not already collected?
+User responsibility?

+___

 Save & Load